AnujSaha0111/GBM-Lobewise-Subregion-Modelling/README.md

 - **Finer subregional parcellation.** Replace the 4-lobe atlas with a multi-resolution parcellation (e.g., Desikan-Killiany, automated anatomical labelling) to increase spatial granularity.
 - **Survival modelling.** Replace binary classification with Cox proportional-hazards or random-survival-forest models to utilise full time-to-event information.
 - **Feature selection.** The high redundancy identified in §7.3 motivates feature selection or dimensionality reduction before modelling.
+- **Non-linear SVM variants.** Explore polynomial or sigmoid kernels and compare against RBF to assess sensitivity to kernel choice.
+- **Calibration analysis.** Assess whether SVM probability estimates are well-calibrated for survival risk prediction and apply Platt scaling or isotonic regression if needed.

 ## 12. Reproducibility